x-fer/algotrade2024/backend/docs/docs.md

 - resource: resource you want to buy or sell
 - order size: number of resources you are trading
 - order price: price per unit of resource you are selling (not the total price of the order)
-- expiration tick: tick in the game when this order expires
+- expiration tick: tick in the game when this order expires (see api docs for details)

 ### Matching engine <a name="matching_engine"></a>